B-brane transport in anomalous (2,2) models and localization: Branches of abelian gauged linear sigma models

 The branch we found is a Coulomb branch if all $X$~vanish, a mixed branch if both chiral and vector multiplet scalars have non-zero vev, and a Higgs branch if $\sigma$~vanishes.
 Importantly, the dimension of the branch is

-If the $Q^i$ that lie in $\lie{q}$ are linearly independent, this implies that the branch is an isolated vacuum.
-In all models we study later in the paper, only the Higgs branch has positive dimension.
-The remaining branches are isolated vacua, and it is then irrelevant to work out whether they are mixed or Coulomb branches.
+If the $Q^j$ that lie in $\lie{q}$ are linearly independent, this implies that the branch is an isolated vacuum.
+In all models we study later in the paper, only the Higgs branch (for which $\lie{q}=\lie{g}$) has positive dimension.
+The remaining branches are isolated vacua, and it is not important to work out whether they are mixed or Coulomb branches.